 Too often a person blames friends for not being effective accountability partners.
 There may be some truth to that, but it should not stop you from leading them by being honest, transparent, and forthright about what God is doing in your heart.
 Be their example.
 Lead them.
 Teach them how to take care of you.

 Step #3 – Determine what you will eat.
 You will have to insert your own personal, doable, practical plan in this step.
 A customized plan means you have to do your research and write out a plan that is right for you.

 The plan you decide to implement will be the core of your program.
-Only you, the LORD, your friends, and your medical community can speak to this important step.
-You and your community must determine what kinds and how much of what kinds of food you are going to eat.
+Only you, the Lord, your friends, and your medical community can speak to this critical step.
+You and your community must determine what kinds and how much of what types of food you are going to eat.

 The hardest part is what you are doing now–being honest about your real self.
 Transparency is part of the reason I write about my health initiatives in the public domain.
 Better health happens in a community.
 Here are four excellent community questions:

 If being overweight is a sin pattern in your life, the strategies to overcome this problem are no different from any other sin.
 The temptation is to isolate, ignore, and justify what you do.
 If the Lord has spoken to you through this chapter, gather your team of friends and get to work.
 Here are six keys that will help you.

 You are free to speak into my life about my health initiatives, asking me how I am doing.
 If the Father takes me home tomorrow, that is fine with me.
 However, as long as He lets me live on earth, I desire to do my part in running the race well.

 I want to eat healthily and exercise with gratitude, knowing there is coming a day when these privileges of grace may not be mine.
 I do not want to look back when I am 75-years old, regretting how I did not take advantage of the grace given to me because of my unwillingness to repent (Psalm 19:13).